 Park Place Hotel is located right downtown and has beautiful suites and great views of the city of Traverse City

-Believe it or not, you can rent out a portion of Pointe Betsy Lighthouse, and live like a lighthouse keeper, right on the water!
+Believe it or not, you can rent out a portion of Pointe Betsie Lighthouse, and live like a lighthouse keeper, right on the water!
 It goes without saying that it has incredible views, but it is a bit of a drive from Traverse City.

-What to Do in Traverse City:
+What to Do in Traverse City

 Traverse City has lots to do from wine and beer tastings, kayak brewery tours, to helicopter rides, realxing on the beach, paddle boarding, swimming, walking around downtown, cooking classes, biking, exploring the parks, and picking your own fruits, vegetables and flowers in nearby farms.
 On the weekends there’s usually some sort of festival and during warmer months there’s an adorable farmer’s market on Wednesdays and Saturdays!
 There are lots of adorable, locally owned shops and boutiques downtown as well, so be sure to explore the downtown shopping area during your visit.